scottwestover/scottwestover.dev/hugo-site/content/post/2024/08/solitaire-phaser-3-tutorial-3/index.md

 * First we are updating the bottom card game object in our discard pile to match the top card of our discard pile, and we are doing this by updating the `frame` of the image and by making the card visible based on the other card.
 The reason we are doing this is, as we add a new card to the discard pile, we will want this card displayed on top of all of the other cards, and so to create this effect we will have the bottom card mirror the top card.
 * Next, we are updating the top card to be visible and and we are updating the frame of the image game object.
 For the time being, we are just setting the card to the card back frame, but once we start adding in the actual cards, this will be updated to match the frame of the card that was just drawn.

 In the browser, if you click on the draw card pile, you should see the top card become visible in the discard pile, and if you try moving the card we will see that there are no cards below that card.
-Next, if you draw one more card, and then move the top card on the discard pile, you will see now that there is a card below that card.
+Next, if you draw one more card and then move the top card on the discard pile, you will see now there is another card below that card.

 ![Discard pile cards](./images/solitaire-phaser-3-tutorial-3-11.gif)